CASE STUDY

 132 & 35

-Concerts booked and tours advanced worldwide over 14 years
+Concerts booked and tours advanced globally

 “Young@Heart experienced an existential crisis during the pandemic—our main revenue source disappeared overnight.
 Mark was instrumental in our virtual concert pivot, bringing technical skills, creativity, and utter resourcefulness.
 He was an essential ingredient in Young@Heart's organizational survival at the most difficult moment any nonprofit could encounter.”